Skip to main content

 Cognitive Behavioral Therapy Techniques

-CBT techniques, or ‘cognitive behavioral therapy techniques’, refer to the various methods used to redirect or change human behavior.
+CBT techniques (or cognitive behavioral therapy techniques) refer to the various methods used to redirect or change human behavior.
 Two of the conditions cognitive therapists often treat are anxiety and depression.
-The ultimate goal of the cognitive therapist is to destroy bad thoughts and replace them with good thoughts, affirming thoughts – because what a person thinks is believed to determine how a person acts.
+The ultimate goal of the cognitive therapist is to destroy bad (negative) thought patterns and replace them with good (positive) thought patterns – because what a person thinks is believed to determine how a person acts.

 Cognitive behavioral therapy (CBT) entered medical history because of Dr. Aaron Beck at the University of Pennsylvania, who discovered it in depression treatments.
 CBT treatment has since extended to anxiety.